-After testing the accuracy of the two breach detection systems, we deployed them on the intended edge devices to profile their execution.
-We tested the performance in terms of CPU, GPU, and memory usage.
-Firstly, we measured the resources utilization levels at an idle condition.
-Then, we let the model reach its steady-state behavior by running it for a few minutes.
-Finally, 100 performance measurements were taken and averaged out (Table \ref{tab:boards}).
+To analyze the computational resources utilization of the RGB and RGB-D methods, we profiled their execution on Jetson Nano and Jetson Xavier NX.
+We measured the CPU, GPU, and memory usage as shown in Table \ref{tab:boards}.
+For each iteration, we measured resource utilization at idle conditions, run the model for a few minutes to let it reach its steady-state conditions, and then took 100 measurements.

-Jetson Nano was able to run the RGB-D detection system based on Yolov3 \cite{redmon2018yolov3}, but reached maximum CPU utilization ($\approx 99 \%$) and very high GPU utilization (83 \%).
-Moreover, Jetson Nano was unable to run the resource- intensive RGB-based detection algorithm which runs multiple DL models to estimate the 3D coordinates of people in the scene.
+Jetson Nano was able to run the RGB-D detection system based on Yolov3 \cite{redmon2018yolov3}, but reached maximum CPU utilization ($\approx 99 \%$) and very high GPU utilization ($83 \%$).
+Moreover, Jetson Nano was unable to run the resource-intensive RGB-based detection algorithm which runs multiple deep learning models to estimate the 3D coordinates of people in the scene.

-Jetson Xavier NX was able to run both systems adequately keeping peak GPU utilization (59\%) and peak CPU utilization (58\%) at acceptable levels.
-However, the RBG system consumed most of the available memory averaging 7.2 GB RAM usage out of the total 8.
+Jetson Xavier NX, on the other hand, was able to run both systems with acceptable resource utilization.
+The RGB-based detection method noted the highest GPU utilization (59\%), while the RGB-D system showed the highest CPU usage (65\%).
+However, the memory consumption of the RGB system was high, averaging 7.2 GB of RAM out of the total 8.

 Considering that the individual performances were favorable, we tested Covy's vision algorithm as a whole on Jetson Xavier NX.
-The overall performance seemed promising, with the highest average utilization reaching 70\% for CPU, 63\% for GPU utilization, and 7.4 GB for RAM usage.
+The overall performance seemed promising, with average utilization of 70\%, 63\%, and 92\% of the CPU, GPU, and RAM, respectively.